DaAlbrecht/thesis-TEKO/content/Evaluation.typ

 the `basic_consume` function also takes additional arguments with the type `FieldTable`#footnote( [https://docs.rs/amq-protocol-types/7.1.2/amq_protocol_types/struct.FieldTable.html], ).
-These arguemnts get created with the `stream_consume_args` function.
+These arguments are created with the `stream_consume_args` function.

 #figure(
 sourcecode()[```rs